-Headlines
+1. Headlines

-- Overall our project portfolio performed 5.4% below target in the year April 2016 to March 2017, with the Portworthy project performing 10% below target. - Whilst there have been some minor operational performance issues, that are now largely resolved, the most significant reason for the lower performance has been lower than average sunshine levels. - Analysis suggests that sunshine levels during the last two years have been significantly below average at all our sites. - Evidence suggests that longer term performance should return to predicted levels. - These performance issues were flagged at last year's AGM.
-At that time, we predicted that this year's interest payment to members would be between 6% and 7%.
-We now expect payments to be at the lower end of that range. - Given the abnormally low levels of sunshine over the last two years and lower inflation1 over the past 4 years, we believe this would be a significant achievement. - We will communicate with members about our proposals for member interest and community fund payments following the completion of our annual audit.
+- Overall our project portfolio performed 4% below target in the year April 2017 to March 2018, with the Portworthy project performing 9% below target. - Whilst there have been some outages on the larger solar arrays, the most significant reason for the lower performance across the majority of our portfolio has been lower than average sunshine levels. - Analysis suggests that sunshine levels during the last three years have been significantly below average at all our sites. - Evidence suggests that longer term performance should return to predicted levels. - These performance issues were flagged at last year's AGM.
+At that time, we indicated that this year's interest payment to members may be similar to the 6% we paid last year.
+This is indeed the proposal that we will be making to this year's AGM. - Given the abnormally low levels of sunshine over the last three years and lower inflation1 over the past 5 years, we believe this would be a significant achievement. - Our proposals for member interest and community fund payments are contained within a separate paper.

-Performance against targets
+2. Performance against targets

 Our targets are based on long term average solar radiation data.
 So, some years will be below target and other years above target.
-However, our total project portfolio performed 5.4% below target during the financial year to end March 2017 compared to just below target the previous year (Fig. 1).
-Fig. 2 breaks down performance for last year by location.
+However, our total project portfolio performed 4% below target during the financial year to end March 2018 compared to 5% below target the previous year (Fig. 1).
+Fig. 2 breaks down performance for the last two years by location.